pforret/blog.splashing/_topic/tourism/fuerteventura.md

 ---
 # Destination: Fuerteventura

 Fuerteventura  is one of the Canary Islands, in the Atlantic Ocean, part of the North Africa  region, and politically part of Spain.
-It is located 97 km from the northwest African coast.
+It is located 97 km  away from the northwestern coast of Africa.
 The island was declared a biosphere reserve by UNESCO in 2009.
 Fuerteventura belongs to Province of Las Palmas, one of the two provinces that form the autonomous  community of the Canary Islands.

 ## Unsplash photos